 Additionally, they are good at easing the symptoms of peptic ulcers and inflammatory bowel disease.

 Your overall health and wellness depend on various systems working together efficiently.
 Each of our organs is dependent on one another - if one fails, a chain of reactions happens.

-As difficult as it is to understand, intestinal bacteria do not simply affect the digestive system alone.
+As difficult as it is to understand, intestinal bacteria do not simply affect the intestinal tract alone.

-More than bloating, gas, and chronic fatigue, patients are more prone to developing a slew of other diseases like irritable bowel syndrome, Crohn’s disease, type 1 diabetes, heart disease, and many more.
+More than bloating, gas, and chronic fatigue, patients are more prone to developing a slew of other diseases.
+These include irritable bowel syndrome, inflammatory bowel diseases (Crohn’s disease), type 1 diabetes, heart disease, and many more.

 A healthy gut contributes to a healthy you.
 So pay attention to what you eat - and what you don’t eat.
 A few healthy changes will go a long way.